hydephp/develop/quickstart.md

 // torchlight! {"lineNumbers": false}
 ├── _docs // For documentation pages
 ├── _posts // For blog posts
-└── _pages // For static Markdown or Blade pages
+├── _pages // For static Markdown and Blade pages
+└── config // Configuration files for Hyde and integrations
 ```

 ### Scaffolding files